firedancer-io/firedancer/src/app/tguard/README.md

     | 10<sup>-1</sup> | $10^{1,000}$ | $10^{10,000}$ | $10^{100,000}$ |
     | 10<sup>-3</sup> | $10^{3,000}$ | $10^{30,000}$ | $10^{300,000}$ |
     | 10<sup>-5</sup> | $10^{5,000}$ | $10^{50,000}$ | $10^{500,000}$ |
-## How to run Turbine Guard?
+## How to make use of Turbine Guard to enhance my validator?
+Turbine Guard is a [BITW](https://en.wikipedia.org/wiki/Bump-in-the-wire) that is to run alongside the validators to be protected against shred FEC set loss, just like a body guard, hence the name Turbine Guard.

+Moreover, this is a body guard with high capacity, one Turbine Guard can have multiple validators under its protection umbrella.

-Running is as simple as typing in 1,2,3..., literally.
+Running Turnine Guard is as simple as typing in 1,2,3..., literally.
 First let's lauch the command-n-control panel:
 ```
   $ cd firedancer                 # the root of repo if you are not there already
   $ src/app/tguard/fd_tguard_cnc  # cnc stands for command-n-control